 could get on the plane.

-The plane was late coming out of Alger, meaning we got to wait a
+The plane was late coming out of Algiers, meaning we got to wait a

 little longer.
 And then the two hour flight to Faro, Algarve,